dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/aria-operations-servicenow-mp-cmdb/index.en.md

 **How to use the VMware Aria Operations | Servicenow | Management Pack to add information to the Servicenow CMDB**

 <!--more-->

 ---

+###### Blog Update:

+I presented the content from this Blog at a **TECH BYTES** session on February 9th, 2024.
+150 people registered for the webinar and there was a lot of interest with the ServiceNow Management Pack (MP).
+We received good feedback from the attendees on the capabilities of the MP.

+---